Spring Garden Road, Halifax: Gathering places

 The street sees some of the highest foot traffic in the city, and hosts several popular public gathering places.
 The Lord Nelson Hotel, at the corner of Spring Garden Road and South Park Street, is a Halifax landmark.
 During the 1960s its grounds were a popular hang-out for artists and hippies and inspired a novel, Lord Nelson Tavern by Ray Smith, but the wall outside upon which people sat was subsequently redeveloped into shops.
 The park outside the Spring Garden Memorial Library is a particularly popular place to stop and rest.
-Citizens can enjoy the buskers and purchase food from several vendors, including the Bud the Spud chip truck.
+Citizens can enjoy the buskers and purchase food from several vendors.
 The low wall around the garden is a very popular place to sit and rest.

 Victoria Park, with its memorials to Scottish writers, Walter Scott and Robert Burns, including the square surrounding the Burns statue at the corner of Spring Garden and South Park, is sometimes used for arts events, community gatherings, and demonstrations.
 In 2011, the site was briefly home to the Occupy Nova Scotia movement, who agreed to relocate there after Mayor Peter J. Kelly requested they vacate the Grand Parade to make way for the annual Remembrance Day ceremonies.
 Unbeknownst to the protestors, the mayor controversially issued an order to have the site cleared by police on the morning of Remembrance Day, and several protesters were arrested.

 The new Halifax Central Library on the corner of Spring Garden Road and Queen Street forms a new locus of activity on a site that had previously been a surface parking lot for over five decades.
 In 2021 the Halifax Regional Municipality undertook a major upgrade of the Street from South Park to Queen street, widening sidewalks and burying electrical services among other improvements.